PJWalker/daggerheart/content/Communities/Wildborne.md

 ---
 publish: "true"
 ---
-Most Wildborne were raised in the deadly environment of [[Fanewyck]].
+Most Wildborne were raised in the deadly environment of [[Fanewick]].
 Each has unique customs that allow them safe passage through dangerous terrain and the territory of Faint Divinities, which may be freely shared, or closely guarded secrets.

 ---